 Still in St. Petersburg, Nicholas’ wife and children were urged by the government to flee as the riots unfolded.
 Alexandra refused to leave without Nicholas, who was at the front fighting against the revolutionaries.
 He eventually succumbed to pressure and abdicated.
 The week Nicholas spent traveling back to his family was likely the last window for the family to escape Russia.

-George V expressed his concern for his cousins in private letters, but he knew the situation was precarious as most Brits at the time called the former tsar “Bloody Nicholas.”
+George V expressed his concern for his cousins in private letters, but he knew the situation was precarious as most Brits at the time called the former czar “Bloody Nicholas.”
 They also despised the German-born Alexandria just as much, as anti-German sentiment was at such a fever pitch that George V eventually changed the royal family’s name from the very German “Saxe-Coburg-Gotha” to the thoroughly British “Windsor.”

 Great Britain also needed to tread lightly with the new Provisional Government in Russia; it would be a disaster for the Allies if Russia succumbed to internal pressure and withdrew from World War I.

 That new Russian government, however, faced its own looming threat: what if pro-monarchist groups try to restore Nicholas to the throne?
-Because of this, they wanted to Romanovs out of Russia—and fast.
+Because of this, they wanted the Romanovs out of Russia—and fast.
 They asked other Governments to grant the Romanovs asylum.
 The British agreed.

 British plans to save the family fall through.